Light Up!

 Light Up! (Жги!) is a 2017 Russian musical drama film directed and written by Kirill Pletnyov.
 The film took part in the main competitive program of the film festival Kinotavr 2017.
+The film tells the story of a female supervisor at a women's prison who is given the chance to participate in a major Russian music show, with unexpected help from an inmate who is also a singer.